Top EMC Design Myths to Avoid in Your PCB LayoutBy ZM Peterson • Jul 17, 2021

 In the end, EMC design guidelines related to routing are actually related to stackup design and grounding.
 Most routing EMC failures that masquerade as a routing problem are eliminated when you design the stackup correctly.
 In other cases, even if the design is created correctly, simple things like changing reference planes with clock or signal traces can create enough EMI to cause an EMC testing failure.
 Simple solutions like changing the layer arrangement or adding grounded vias along layer transitions are enough to ensure a consistent reference is enforced throughout the board, giving you a strong foundation to ensure EMC.

 Don’t rely on outdated EMC design guidelines to build your advanced electronics.
-If your company is pushing the limits of new technology, it pays to work with an experienced PCB design firm that understands the importance of PDN impedance and knows how to solve problems with ground bounce.
+If your company is pushing the limits of new technology, it pays to work with an experienced PCB design firm that understands the context behind EMC myths and how to design electronics with the right physical layout to prevent EMI problems.
 NWES helps aerospace OEMs, defense primes, and private companies in multiple industries design modern PCBs and create cutting-edge embedded technology.
 We've also partnered directly with EDA companies and advanced ITAR-compliant PCB manufacturers, and we'll make sure your next high speed digital system is fully manufacturable at scale.
 Contact NWES for a consultation.